avajs/ava/docs/recipes/typescript.md

 AVA comes bundled with a TypeScript definition file.
 This allows developers to leverage TypeScript for writing tests.

 This guide assumes you've already set up TypeScript for your project.
-Note that AVA 3's definition expects at least version 3.7.5.
-AVA 4 will require at least version 4.4.
+Note that AVA's definition expects at least version 4.4.

 ## Enabling AVA's support for TypeScript test files